 13 September 2020

-Set to be one of the most highly anticipated tours of 2020, Stormzy has announced his ‘H.I.T.H.
+Set to be one of the most highly anticipated tours of the year, Stormzy has announced his ‘H.I.T.H.
 World Tour’.

 Stormzy’s forthcoming album, ‘Heavy Is The Head’ marks a hugely exciting return for the multi award-winning phenomenon and is a record which has been executively produced entirely by the musician himself; showcasing his world class lyricism and musicality alongside many of his celebrated and relatable subject matters.
 The album also features additional vocals from some of the most exciting musicians of this generation - all of whom have been hand-picked by Stormzy including, (in alphabetical order) Aitch, Burna Boy, Ed Sheeran, Headie One, H.E.R., Tiana Major9 and YEBBA with production from Fred Gibson, Fraser T Smith, T-Minus and others.